 On August 3, 2007, holders of existing bridge notes of Former PharmAthene received 8% convertible notes in exchange for such bridge notes in connection with the HAQ merger.
-Between August 3, 2007 and August 3, 2009 (the maturity date of the 8% convertible notes), funds affiliated with Bear Stearns Health Innoventures Management, LLC held 8% convertible notes in the aggregate principal amount of \$2,541,079.
+Since August 3, 2007, HealthCare Ventures VII, L.P., funds affiliated with MPM Capital L.P. and funds affiliated with Bear Stearns Health Innoventures Management, LLC have held 8% convertible notes in the aggregate principal amounts of \$1,815,057, \$4,709,554 and \$2,541,079, respectively.
+Our director Dr. James Cavanaugh is a general partner of HealthCare Partners VII, L.P., which is the general partner of HealthCare Ventures VII, L.P.
+Our director Dr. Steven St. Peter, while affiliated with the MPM Funds, is not a member of the general partners and thus is not deemed to have beneficial ownership of the shares owned by the MPM Funds.
 As stated above, Elizabeth Czerepak, a member of our Board until July 2008, was also a member of Bear Stearns Health Innoventures Management, LLC.
-Between August 3, 2007 and July 28,